At the end of this chapter, students should be able to:

 - How can we use this model to help us define our own time?

 You should be able to provide your own answers to these questions.
 As we have explored some Quaternary quandaries regarding how to apply the model of geologic time, GSSP development, and more, it should be clear that it is not a perfect model.
-Like all good models we develop to explain what we observe and test in nature, it is invariably wrong at present, but very useful.
+Like all good models we develop to explain what we observe and test in nature, it is flawed at present, but nonetheless quite useful.
 Keeping this open-minded philosophy about time is important.
 We can continue to improve the model only if we are aware of its shortcomings or failures.
-However, the geologic time scale and the techniques we use to create it provide us with powerful resources to help us test important questions about our planet’s past.
+However, the geologic time scale and the techniques we use to create it provide us with powerful resources to help us test important questions about our planet’s past and our own humanity.

 Ellis, Earle (2019).
 To Conserve Nature in the Anthropocene, Half Earth is not nearly enough.
 One Earth 1.